 - This eliminated the paper craziness and allowed me to only collect it once each week.

 - Students were well aware of the expectations for the week and could keep everything together.
-At this age, there are students who are involved in many extra-curricular things and they loved knowing the assignments and what to expect at the beginning of the week.
+At this age, there are students who are involved in many extracurriculars and they appreciate knowing the assignments and what to expect at the beginning of the week.

 - Parents knew what to look for and what was expected of their students.
 I am well aware that by middle school, students are more on their own and need to take responsibility for their assignments.
 I am a huge advocate of responsibility.
 However, there are students who need more support at home and whose parents are happy to help.
 This made it easy for them.